mvysny/ktgpio-example-app/README.md

 This example app only activates the GPIO17 (pin #11) for a second, then turns it off.
 See the [Main.kt](src/nativeMain/kotlin/Main.kt) script for more details.

-For a more complex example please take look at the sources of the [ktgpio-samples](https://github.com/ktgpio/ktgpio-samples/) example app.
+For a more complex example please take a look at the sources of the [ktgpio-samples](https://github.com/ktgpio/ktgpio-samples/) example app.

 ## Prerequisites